TEAMS were on a roll as they took part in a charity challenge that began on a misty moor and ended with a cheer on Weymouth harbourside.

 “The final barrel roll is a lot of fun and is quite a spectacle.
 I’m sure there’s a bit of cheating but we don’t mind as long as everyone enjoys themselves.

 “South Dorset MP Richard Drax came along and judged the winner for us.
-It’s not just who is fastest rolling the barrel but there are also points for appearance and style.”
+It’s not just who is fastest rolling the barrel but there are also points for

 Mr Drax selected the Firkin Fairies as the winners and presented them with a bottle of whisky.